csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 time as you have some questions for them.

-Conversely, if you are already emailing with the person who will ultimately interview you, you’re pretty well set up—you won’t be going in cold.
+Conversely, if you are already emailing with the person who will ultimately interview you, you’re pretty well set up — you won’t be going in cold.
 Use your emails to get a sense of the person: are they formal or informal?
 Do they seem hurried?
-Did they mention an aspect of their personal life (<q>Apologies for the delayed reply—I’ve been on holiday over the long weekend.</q>)?
+Did they mention an aspect of their personal life (<q>Apologies for the delayed reply — I’ve been on holiday over the long weekend.</q>)?

 You can use these hints to make conversation in the interview, and use them as anchors to link back to when making smalltalk (<q>How was your holiday?
 The